 The emergency housing should be suitable for you and your household.
 When deciding what it suitable, the council should consider the circumstances of you and all members of your household, including:

 - how long you are likely to be there

-- how much rent you can afford to pay
+- how much rent you can afford

-- the condition of the accommodation
+- the condition and size of the accommodation

 - where the accommodation is

 - social factors (such as whether you need to be close to support services, family or special schools).